neondatabase/website/content/docs/extensions/pgvector.md

 - Creating the index after the table has some data
 - Choosing an appropriate number of lists.
 A good starting point is rows/1000 for up to 1M rows and `sqrt(rows)` for over 1M rows.
-- Specify an appropriate number of probes when querying.
+- Specifying an appropriate number of [probes](#hnsw-query-options) when querying.
 A higher number is better for recall, and a lower is better for speed.
 A good starting point is `sqrt(lists)`.

 Supported types include: